mvolkmann/blog/src/zig.md

 Enums are typically defined at the global scope rather than inside a function.

-Enum values can override their default ordinal value.
+Enum values can override their default ordinal value if an integer type is specified in parentheses after the `enum` keyword.
 Subsequent enum values that do not also override their default value increment from the ordinal value of the previous enum value.